Marriage License Requirements:

 Minor applicants under the age of 16 may marry only with a Nevada Court Order authorizing the Clerk to issue the marriage license.
 Identification rules still apply.
 Please contact an attorney or you may contact the Clark County Family Law Self-Help Center at 702-455-1500 or at www.clarkcountycourts.us

-PLEASE NOTE: The person performing the marriage ceremony MUST possess a Certificate of Authority to Perform Marriages issued by a County Clerk from the State of Nevada.
-Most churches and commercial wedding chapels use only authorized ministers but we suggest you confirm that the minister is properly authorized.
-Couples may check the state-wide data base of authorized ministers here.
-If you do not find your minister's name, please call the Marriage License Bureau office at 702-671-0580.
+The minister, religious official, or Nevada Notary Public performing the marriage ceremony MUST possess a Certificate of Authority to Solemnize Marriages issued by a County Clerk from the State of Nevada.
+Most churches and commercial wedding chapels use only authorized ministers or religious officials but we suggest you confirm that the minister or religious official is properly authorized.
+Couples may check the state-wide data base of authorized marriage officiants here.
+PLEASE SELECT "ALL COUNTIES" BEFORE STARTING YOUR SEARCH.
+If you do not find your marriage officiant's name, please call the Marriage License Bureau office, 702-671-0580.

-An out-of-state minister may obtain permission to perform one ceremony in the State of Nevada.
-Please see "Minister Licensing" for information on how to apply for a Temporary Certificate of Permission to Perform Marriages.
-There is no application fee.
+An out-of-state minister or religious official may obtain permission to perform a single marriage ceremony in the State of Nevada.
+Please see the Marriage Officiants tab under Clerk Services for information on how to apply for a Certificate of Authority to Solemnize a Single Marriage Ceremony in Nevada.

-Your marriage ceremony may be performed at any wedding chapel, church, Office of Civil Marriages, or anywhere a licensed minister or other person authorized to solemnize a marriage is willing to perform a ceremony within the State of Nevada.
+Your marriage ceremony may be performed at any wedding chapel, church, the Office of Civil Marriages or anywhere your marriage officiant is willing to perform the marriage ceremony in the State of Nevada.
 The expiration date of the marriage license is listed in the upper left-hand corner.
 Nevada marriages are legal and recognized all over the world.

 WARNING: An individual going by the name of "Dr. Linda Harvey-Smith" is not authorized to perform marriages in the State of Nevada.
 She has performed a number of weddings in recent months and has failed to properly record the marriage certificates.
 This creates serious problems for the couples involved.